H2OKing89/shelfr/docs/libation/CLI.md

 **Symptoms:**
 - `liberate` errors: "Books directory is not set"
 - Files not appearing in `library_root`
-- MAMFast finds nothing despite successful liberate
+- Shelfr finds nothing despite successful liberate

 ### Checking if liberate Actually Ran